Federación Obrera de Magallanes: Arson attack

 In the midst of the patriotic fervour of the 'Don Ladislao War' in July 1920, conservative sectors sought to counter the influence of FOM.
 FOM was accused of being run by foreigners.

 The office of FOM and El Trabajo was attacked on the morning of July 27, 1920.
 At around 3 a.m., military and police surrounded the building.
 They opened fire on the building, whose thin walls did little to stop the bullets.
 The FOM workers who tried to exit the building were killed on its doorsteps.
 The attackers then set the house afire, burning the remaining persons inside to death.
 Fire fighters were prevented by military and police to reach the site of the fire.
 More than 30 workers died in the attack.

 On the same night, the editor of El Socialista was attacked in his home.
 Following the attack, a number of FOM leaders were arrested.
 No local newspapers were published for three days, and when they resumed publication, they had been instructed not to mention the deadly arson attack.
+The attacks were followed by a pampant nationalistic-pro hispanic official celebration by Spanish monarchism and Chilean oligarchies.